 - Validate IPN messages for all incoming payments.
 Once the IPN authenticity is confirmed by the OKPAY server, you can safely process the order.

 - Customize Payment Receiving Preferences (payer's country of origin, etc.).

 - Use Payer Verification when accepting payments through additional methods (credit cards, wire transfers, etc.).

 In any case, do not ignore the usual precautions

-The functionality and normal operating of OKPAY are maintained by its security system and a set of remedies.
+The functionality and normal operating of the OKPAY system is maintained by its security features and a set of remedies.
 However, the OKPAY Security Department considers it necessary to warn the customers once again of potential security threats on the Internet and remind them to exercise extreme caution at all times.

 - Be aware of possible hacker activities!
 For your own security, keep your firewall and anti-virus software up and running, watch out for key-loggers and spoofed websites, and make sure the URL in your web browser address bar always begins with https://www.okpay.com.

 - Upgrade your browser and your computer's operating system (OS) regularly - security issues make this upgrading essential.
 Practically all new browsers contain built-in protection from phishing (and, therefore, identity theft) and spyware.

 - Please keep your passwords and access codes away from strangers.